Elmer A. Benson

 Elmer Austin Benson (September 22, 1895 – March 13, 1985) was an American lawyer and politician from Minnesota.
 In 1935, Benson was appointed to the U.S. Senate following the death of Thomas Schall.
 He served as the 24th governor of Minnesota, defeating Republican Martin Nelson in a landslide in Minnesota's 1936 gubernatorial election.
 He lost the governorship two years later to Republican Harold Stassen in the 1938 gubernatorial election.

-Education
+Early life & education

-Born in 1895 in Appleton, Minnesota, Benson studied law at William Mitchell College of Law (then the St. Paul College of Law) and served for a year in the U.S. Army during World War I. He never practiced law after returning from active duty, choosing instead to pursue a banking and business career.
+Benson was born in 1895 in Appleton, Minnesota.
+His father, Tom Benson, was a member of the Non-Partisan League.
+His maternal grandfather was a signer of the Norwegian Declaration of Independence.
+He studied law at William Mitchell College of Law (then the St. Paul College of Law) and served for a year in the U.S. Army during World War I. He never practiced law after returning from active duty, choosing instead to pursue a banking and business career.